green7ea/visual-includes/README.md

 This is an ultra α release and most things still don't work:

 - no scrolling,
-- doesn't truncate lines,
-- doesn't work with other files,
 - can't output graphviz files.